AlanCLo/JenkinsServer/duplicity/README.md

 Sub-system featuring rolling-window full backup to SWIFT and supporting copy-of-prod test databases for database applications.
 Every application you wish to apply this to requires its own **params** file, and associated lines in crontab.

-The main idea is there is a production database for your application that you wish to backup with a rolling window policy of daily, weekly and monthly backups.
-For testing, another test database is needed and is always a copy of production based on the last backup.
+The main idea is there is that you have:
+ 1. A production database for your application that you wish to backup with a rolling window policy of daily, weekly and monthly backups.
+ 2. For testing, another test database is needed and is always a copy of production based on the last backup.

 Example:
 "blahapp" is a django app, all required connection details and backup policy is stored in /workspace/blahapp.params